HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2024

-You also have the option to agree with our photographer on the right level of “Copyrights” needed.
-Photographers might charge you differently depending on which of the below copyright option you require.
+You also have the option to agree with our photographer on the right level of copyrights needed.
+Photographers might charge you differently depending on which of the below copyright options you require.

-- Specific Platform rights + industry-exclusive rights + time specific.
-Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you a specific time frame to use the photo.
-On this agreement, you cannot sell the photo or use the photo as the main element on a product/service you sell.
+- Specific platform rights + industry-exclusive rights + time specific.
+The photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you a specific time frame to use the photo.
+On this agreement, you cannot sell the photo or use the photo as the main element of a product/service you sell.
 Price: MEDIUM

-- Specific Platform rights + industry non-exclusive rights + time specific.
-Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), Photographer will be able to sell the photo to your competitors and give you a specific time frame to use the photo.
-On this agreement, you cannot sell the photo or use the photo as the main element on a product/service you sell.
+- Specific platform rights + industry non-exclusive rights + time specific.
+The photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), The photographer will be able to sell the photo to your competitors and give you a specific time frame to use the photo.
+On this agreement, you cannot sell the photo or use the photo as the main element of a product/service you sell.
 Price: LOWEST OF ALL OPTIONS.

 - Rights for “transformative” work.
-In certain instances, you (the client) want to ensure you have the rights to “alter/edit/modify” a photograph with a new expression, meaning, or message.
+In certain instances, you (the client) want to ensure you have the right to “alter/edit/modify” a photograph with a new expression, meaning, or message.
 This is called “transformative work”.
-You want that new photograph to be used for either promotional material including – for example – an exhibition catalogue, a billboard, or in a post on Twitter.
-Make sure you include this into your copyright agreement.
+You want that new photograph to be used for promotional material including – for example – an exhibition catalogue, a billboard, or a post on Twitter.
+Make sure you include this in your copyright agreement.

-Below is a benchmark of Photography license fees in 2019 when buying photography from stock image website or influencer platforms.
+Here is a benchmark of photography license fees when buying photography from stock image websites or influencer platforms.
 The more photos you buy, the cheaper per photo.

-5. AGREE ON EXACT PHOTO SHOOT DATE AND TIME
+5. AGREE ON THE EXACT PHOTO SHOOT TIME